littleuniversestudios/angular-cli-tools/README.md

 ***Note: none of your project files will be affected, only local (editable) templates are added in a separate folder along with an angular-cli-tools configuration file.

+By default, angular-cli-tools will create a `.gitignore` file inside the `angular-cli-tools` directory that disables git from picking up any templates or config files.
+To disable this, use the `--no-gitignore` flag when installing.

 Then: [Start generating components ](#generating-components)